JuliaPhylo/SNaQ.jl/docs/src/man/parallelcomputation.md

 SNaQ then automatically multi-threads quartet likelihoods, if given the opportunity.
 Setting `--threads=auto` uses all avaliable CPU threads.

-!!! warning
-    The `seed` argument will not be used when multithreading, thus results may not be reproducible.
-    Due to issues with seeds and random number generation, each run may use the seeded numbers in a different order when running multithreaded computations.
-    This could lead to different results between runs, even when using the same seed.

 ## Quartet subsampling